algosup/2024-2025-project-5-bubble-intermarche-team-3/Document/TechnicalSpecifications/technicalSpecifications.md

 **You're not creating Bubble database entries** (like internal records).
 Instead, you’re pulling data from Firebase, showing it in the app, or sending data back to Firebase.

-It’s a live connection so every time you show or update something, it makes an API call (unless you manually store it in Bubble’s database).
+It’s a live connection, so every time you show or update something, it makes an API call (unless you manually store it in Bubble’s database).

 ##### A.2 API Connector

-The API Connector lets you define requests to external APIs (like the Firebase’s API we created):
+The API Connector lets you define requests to external APIs (like the Firebase API we created):

 - **GET** requests fetch data from Firebase.